BLCM/OpenBLCMM/README.md

   - Do at least a bit of testing in all currently-supported Java versions
   - We decode dump data using `ISO_8859_1` -- search through the data to find out if there's edge cases where that'll fail.
-  - Uninstalls?
-I actually think that the uninstall function does nothing right now; looks like it's probably the launcher which used to do that.

 ### Can probably wait until after the first public release